mak7ostapenko/3DMapping/README.md

 ### 2. Shepard Metzler

-Data is in structures in right way.
+The data structure in the right way.
 Enjoy.

 ---